openstack-archive/tripleo-docs/doc/source/ci/ruck_rover_primer.rst

 * ci: a general tag for all ci related bugs - any bug about a failing CI job should have this.
 * alert: critical bugs e.g. something that affects a great number of jobs.
-This tag causes the bug to be advertised in irc freenode #tripleo.
+This tag causes the bug to be advertised in irc OFTC #tripleo.
 * tempest: bug is tempest related - failing tests or other tempest related error.
 * ci-reproducer: related to the `zuul based job reproducer`_
 * promotion-blocker: this is used when the failing job(s)  is in the promotion